 It’s time to kick back and relax in the heart of Liverpool!
-Heywood House’s ‘Comfy’ rooms offer all the luxury and quality design you’d want from a boutique hotel; with 32” flat screen satellite TV, Hypnos beds, iPod docking stations and more.
+Heywood House’s ‘Comfy’ rooms offer all the luxury and quality design you’d want from a boutique hotel; with 32” flat screen satellite TV, Hypnos beds and more.

 Make your stay that little bit more opulent with one of our exclusive ‘Plush’ rooms.
 They feature all the style and comfort that you’d expect, with remarkable design features, and some welcome luxuries to make your stay in Liverpool truly special.

 Heywood House’s luxurious ‘Balcony’ rooms provide a welcome breath of fresh air in the midst of cosmopolitan Liverpool.
 Each room features all the comfort and style you’d expect from a boutique hotel; with additional balcony, allowing you to take in the atmosphere of the city.

 The history behind this Liverpool hotel is very interesting.Founded by two brothers Benjamin and Arthur Heywood, the Heywood’s building was built in 1799 and is Liverpool’s oldest bank building.

 Arthur Heywood, born in Ireland in 1716, arrived in Liverpool in 1731 at just 15 years of age.
 New to the city he took up an apprenticeship with local merchant and M.P. for Liverpool John Hardman where we worked to earn a living.

 Ten years later in 1741, Arthur was joined by his brother Benjamin Heywood.
 Benjamin followed in his brothers footsteps by embarking on an apprenticeship as a merchant for James Crosby, a local merchant and Mayor of Liverpool.